Notice of Amendments:

 A. Consent Requests

-46. Consent or unopposed requests for assignment to case management may be made to the Team Leader Toronto Master, or the Regional Senior Judge, or designate, in the case of a request for case management by a judge, by completing a Request for Case Management.
+48. Consent or unopposed requests for assignment to case management may be made to the Team Leader Toronto Associate Justice, or the Regional Senior Judge, or designate, in the case of a request for case management by a judge, by completing a Request for Case Management.

-48. If the request is granted, the Team Leader Toronto Masters or Regional Senior Judge, or designate, will assign a master or judge to case manage the action.
+50. If the request is granted, the Team Leader Toronto Associate Judges or Regional Senior Judge, or designate, will assign an associate judge or judge to case manage the action.

 B. Opposed Requests

-a. in the case of a request for case management by a master, on notice returnable in Masters’ Motions Court before any case management master; or,
+a. in the case of a request for case management by an associate judge, on notice returnable in Associate Judges’ Motions Court before any associate judge; or,

 b. in the case of a request for case management by a judge, on notice returnable in Civil Practice Court.

-50. If the master grants the motion he or she will become the managing master.
+52. If the associate judge grants the motion he or she will become the managing associate judge.

-51. Once a master is assigned to case manage a proceeding he or she will hear all motions in that proceeding within the jurisdiction of a master and will be available for case conferences.
+53. Once an associate judge is assigned to case manage a proceeding he or she will hear all motions in that proceeding within the jurisdiction of an associate judge and will be available for case conferences.

 Part III: Mandatory Mediation